 A semi-formal curriculum incorporates an early year's approach to the environment with the opportunity for some subject-specific learning in small groups or through 1:1 teaching activity.
 The timetable in these classrooms is more subject specific but will not mirror a traditional mainstream lesson approach.
 Pupils may engage in brief whole class activities but also have access to area provision designed to develop key social, emotional and communication skills as well as independence.
-It may be that there are some pupils who are developmentally ready for a more formal approach to teaching in some subjects as they reach the upper end of KS2.
+It may be that there are some pupils who are developmentally ready for a more formal approach to teaching in some subjects as they reach the upper end of KS2 and move into KS3.
 Therefore, the curriculum overview at the academy incorporates the opportunity for a more formal approach, this is called semi-formal plus at TVEd.
-This may be delivered to a whole class group if appropriate or a discrete teaching group taken from across upper KS2 classes for specific subjects.
+This may be delivered to a whole class group if appropriate or a discrete teaching group taken from across upper KS2 and KS3 classes for specific subjects.
 Planning of the semi-formal plus curriculum will be undertaken by teachers but may be delivered by the teacher or level 3 teaching assistants to small groups.

-Throughout KS1 and 2, learning continues to be delivered through a multi-sensory, experiential pedagogy focussed on repetition and over-learning of key skills, key facts and subject knowledge.
+Throughout KS1, 2 and 3, learning continues to be delivered through a multi-sensory, experiential pedagogy focussed on repetition and over-learning of key skills, key facts and subject knowledge.
 Staff scaffold concrete experiences to underpin learning of new concepts presented in different contexts and to aid generalisation.
 Engagement, motivation and thinking skills are at the heart of the primary phase curriculum.
 As the pupil progresses, learning becomes increasingly abstract and will allow the pupil to apply learning to a range of contexts and subjects.
 Scaffolding at all stages is carefully planned to support the pupil to become more independent and maximise potential.

-Thus, at Discovery Special Academy, pupils' access a personalised curriculum; this means that once pupils are identified as ready, they will transition onto the National Curriculum with planned learning reflecting their developmental stage but embodying age appropriate content.
+Thus, at Discovery Special Academy, pupils' access a highly personalised and differentiated curriculum; with planned learning reflecting their developmental stage but embodying age appropriate content.
 Consequently, pupils will use programmes of study from earlier key stages.